pcasteran/terraform-cdk-bundle/README.md

 ## How to use

-The easiest way to use the tool bundle is to configure an alias referencing the image you want to use:
+The easiest way to use the bundle is to configure an alias referencing the image you want to use:
 ```bash
 # Python
 alias cdktf_bundle='docker run --rm -it \